J-Hailey/CSharp-ClassProjects/README.txt

 Hello this my README page.

-I made a mistake when starting this repository, but this page will be full of content regarding code done in C# (eventually)
+This page will be regarding code done in C#

+For The 'NotContra' folder, please read the word file for further documentation provided by a campus instructor/professor.